windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotEditInlineKeyboard2.png?raw=true "Showing the initial keyboard")

-The message id needs to be saved in the flow or gobal context.
+The message id needs to be saved in the flow or global context.
 This is just a demo assuming that there is only one single chat.
 ![Alt text](images/TelegramBotEditInlineKeyboard3.png?raw=true "Storing the messageId of the keyboard")

 Replace the initial keyboard with a modified one using the magic 'editMessageReplyMarkup' command as type.